vast-ai/vast-sdk/README.md

 Well what about them?
 You get jsonable objects, exactly as `--raw` would send to your pretty terminal.
 It's really the same.

 ### Alright, but what about an API key, what's the catch?
-You can provide it in the class instantiation: `vastai_sdk.VastAI("My-magnificen-key")`
+You can provide it in the class instantiation: `vastai.VastAI("My-magnificent-key")`

 OR, if you leave it blank it will look for a key in the same place as the cli, right there in your friendly `$HOME` directory.

 ### Introspection, `__doc__`, `__sig__`?
 Yes, yes, and yes.
 It's all in there.

 Your vscode, emacs, ipython, and neovim sessions will fly as your fingertips tab away.

 ### Help, support, all that stuff
 Sure.
 Just head over to GitHub issues.